 According to the National Alliance on Mental Illness, almost two out of every five people in a correctional facility have a history of mental illness, and about 63% of those people do not receive the mental health treatment they need while incarcerated.
+The inmate population has significant mental health needs, making it crucial to address these challenges within correctional settings.

 Past research also shows that being in prison worsens mental health illness symptoms, as well as creates new ones.
 A study published in March 2024 found that about one out of every 10 incarcerated people in the prison system was diagnosed with depression or post-traumatic stress disorder (PTSD).
+Mentally ill people in correctional facilities often face unique challenges that can exacerbate their conditions and hinder recovery.

 Long-term mental health monitoring in jails and prisons that includes screenings, treatment, and support services for mental health concerns can help ensure prisoners receive the care they need.
 This type of program has several benefits, including reduced violence issues and lower recidivism rates, and can be conducted either onsite or via telepsychiatry.
+Such programs can improve access and increase access to mental health services for the inmate population.

 The U.S. prison system is overcrowded and understaffed.
 This includes mental health professionals such as counselors, which are impacted by not just staffing shortages, but high turnover rates as well — as many as 30% of correction agency workers leave every year.